4k45hv3rm4/HPDF_task-1_expressjs/README.md

 To run the code that is contained in this repository,please ensure that node-js and express-js are downloaded and installed correctly.

+NOTE:Some of the Middleware Modules like BodyParser,cookieParser etc  also needs to be installed,please refer to :https://www.npmjs.com/browse/keyword/middleware
 After installing  node and express in your system ,open up the folder in which you have saved this code files,change directory to that

 folder,and run the command:[node index],and you will notice that the code runs successfully.This code has been written inorder to fulfill following requirements,